-First home buyers seem to be a popular topic of discussion in Australia.
-They’re either getting a lot of government incentives and grants on the one hand, or they are finding it tough to get into the property market due to rising house prices on the other.
+First-home buyers are either getting a lot of government incentives and grants on the one hand, or they are finding it tough to get into the property market due to rising house prices on the other.

-Now, each state has its own first home buyers incentive schemes (or first home owner grants as they are sometimes called) and they are continually changing.
+Now, each state has its own first home buyer incentive schemes (or first homeowner grants, as they are sometimes called) and they are continually changing.
 But the simple answer is yes and no!

 The Income Tax Assessment Act 1997 determines what types of properties qualify for the building allowance write off deduction.